Constant-Delay Enumeration for Nondeterministic Document Spanners: Computing Mapping DAGs for Extended VAs

 Note that, contrary to~\cite{FlorenzanoRUVV18}, we do not contract the $\epsilon$-edges but keep them throughout our algorithm.

-\begin{example} The mapping DAG for our example sequential extended VA $\calA_0$ on the example document $\text{\texttt{a\textvisiblespace{}a\textsf{@}b\textvisiblespace{}b\textsf{@}c}}$ is shown on Figure~\ref{fig:figure}, with the document being written at the left from top to bottom.
-The initial vertex of the mapping DAG is $(q_0, 0)$ at the top left and its final vertex is $v_{\f}$ at the bottom.
+\begin{example} The product DAG of our example sequential extended VA $\calA_0$ and of the example document $\text{\texttt{a\textvisiblespace{}a\textsf{@}b\textvisiblespace{}b\textsf{@}c}}$ is shown on Figure~\ref{fig:figure}, with the document being written at the left from top to bottom.
+The initial vertex of the DAG is $(q_0, 0)$ at the top left and its final vertex is $v_{\f}$ at the bottom.
 We draw marker edges horizontally, and $\epsilon$-edges diagonally.
-To simplify the example, we only draw the parts of the mapping DAG that are reachable from the initial vertex.
+To simplify the example, we only draw the parts of the DAG that are reachable from the initial vertex.
 Edges are dashed when they cannot be used to reach the final vertex. \end{example}

 It is easy to see that this construction satisfies the definition:

 \begin{claimrep} The product DAG of~$\calA$ and~$d$ is a normalized mapping DAG. \end{claimrep}

 \begin{proofsketch} The mapping DAG is acyclic and normalized because its edges follow the transitions of the extended VA, which we had preprocessed to distinguish letter-states and ev-states.
 Paths in the mapping DAG cannot contain multiple occurrences of the same label, because the labels in the mapping DAG include the position in the document. \end{proofsketch}